 Series A in 2016

-Tetra Therapeutics Inc. is a clinical-stage biotechnology company focused on developing pharmaceutical drugs that target phosphodiesterase (PDE) sub-type inhibitors for various neurological and non-neurological disorders.
-The company is known for its lead product, BPN14770, which aims to enhance brain synaptic function through the PKA-CREB pathway, addressing significant conditions such as Alzheimer's disease, schizophrenia, and developmental disabilities.
-Tetra Therapeutics also works on therapeutic solutions for individuals affected by traumatic brain injury and other psychiatric and neurodevelopmental disorders.
-Founded in 2011 and based in Grand Rapids, Michigan, the company was previously known as Tetra Discovery Partners, changing its name in August 2019.
-Tetra Therapeutics has established a strategic collaboration with Shionogi & Co., Ltd., and operates as a subsidiary of the same entity.
+Tetra Therapeutics Inc. is a clinical-stage biotechnology company focused on developing pharmaceutical drugs that target phosphodiesterase (PDE) subtype inhibitors for various neurological and non-neurological disorders.
+The company is advancing BPN14770, a novel therapeutic agent designed to enhance synaptic actions in the brain's neurons, which is particularly relevant for conditions affecting memory and cognition, such as Alzheimer's disease, schizophrenia, and developmental disabilities.
+Tetra Therapeutics aims to create effective treatments for patients suffering from Alzheimer's, other dementias, traumatic brain injury, and psychiatric disorders.
+Founded in 2011 and based in Grand Rapids, Michigan, the company was previously known as Tetra Discovery Partners and rebranded in August 2019.
+Tetra Therapeutics has established a strategic collaboration with Shionogi & Co., Ltd., and as of July 2020, operates as a subsidiary of Shionogi.

 Tetra Discovery